 What is involved?

-Many choose to become a CNA as a formidable entry point in the healthcare profession.
+Many choose to become a certified nursing assistant as a formidable entry point in the healthcare profession.
 This career choice allows the honor of being part of this respected field, without the extensive schooling it takes to become a registered nurse or licensed practical nurse.

-Essentially, a CNA operates as an entry-level healthcare provider, meaning that he or she provides the basics of patient healthcare.
+Essentially, a nursing aide operates as an entry-level healthcare provider, meaning that he or she provides the basics of patient healthcare.

 These tasks include aiding patients in eating, grooming, going to the bathroom and supporting them in getting up and moving around.
 Despite such accountability, it is essential that the budding certified nursing assistant understands that he or she will not become a licensed nurse by way of CNA training.